-Menu Description Equivalent Command File Load command file - opens selected .XML command file, and fills Send Commands window with commands Unload command file - closes command file, and removes commands from Send Commands window Exit - Exit program. - Communications Connect - connect to comm port Disconnect - disconnect from comm port Configure - Establish communication parameters (comm port and baud rate).
-Disconnect and reconnect - may be useful if 19plus V2 has stopped responding - Command Abort - interrupt and stop 19plus V2's response Send 5 second break (not applicable to 19plus V2) Send stop command Set local time- Set date and time to time sent by timekeeping software on your computer; accuracy ± 25 msec of time provided by computer.
-Set UTC Time (Greenwich Mean Time) - Set date and time to time sent by timekeeping software on your computer; accuracy ± 25 msec of time provided by computer. (press Esc key several times for Abort) Stop DateTime= Capture Capture 19 plus V2 responses on screen to file, to save real-time data or use for diagnostics.
+Menu Description Equivalent Command

+• Load command file - opens selected .XML command file, and fills Send Commands

+window with commands

+File • Unload command file - closes command -

+file, and removes commands from Send

+Commands window

+• Exit - Exit program.

+• Connect - connect to comm port

+• Disconnect - disconnect from

+Communications comm portConfigure - Establish communication

+Communications parameters (comm port and baud rate).

+• Disconnect and reconnect - may be useful

+if 19 plus V2 has stopped responding

+• Abort - interrupt and stop 19 plus V2's • (press Esc key several

+response times for Abort)

+• Send 5 second break (not applicable to

+19 plus V2)

+Send stop command • Stop

+• Set local time- Set date and time to time • DateTime=

+Command sent by timekeeping software on your

+computer; accuracy ± 25 msec of time provided by computer.

+• Set UTC Time (Greenwich Mean Time) - • DateTime=

+Set date and time to time sent by Dutt Time

+timekeeping software on your computer;

+accuracy $\pm 25$ msec of time provided

+by computer.

+Capture 19 plus V2 responses on screen to

+Capture file, to save real-time data or use for

+Capture diagnostics.
 File has .cap extension.
 Click Capture again to turn off capture.

 Capture status displays in Status bar.

-Upload Upload data stored in memory, in format Sea-Bird's data processing software can use (raw hex).
-Uploaded data has .xml extension, and is then automatically converted to a file with .hex extension.
-Before using Upload: stop logging by sending Stop.
-Several status commands and appropriate data upload command as applicable to user selection of range of data to upload (use Upload menu if you will be processing data with SBE Data Processing or viewing archived data with Seasave) Tools Diagnostics log - Keep a diagnostics log.
-Convert .XML data file - Using Upload menu automatically does this conversion; tool is available if there was a problem with the automatic conversion.
-Send script - Send XML script to 19plus V2.
-May be useful if you have a number of 19plus V2s to program with same setup. -
+Upload data stored in memory, in format Several status commands

+Sea-Bird's data processing software can use and appropriate data

+(raw hex).
+Uploaded data has .xml upload command as

+extension, and is then automatically applicable to user

+II1 1 converted to a file with .hex extension. selection of range of data

+Upload Before using Upload: stop logging by sending Stop . to upload (use Upload menu if you will be

+sending Stop. processing data with

+SBE Data Processing or

+viewing archived data

+with Seasave)

+• Diagnostics log - Keep a diagnostics log.

+• Convert .XML data file - Using Upload

+menu automatically does this conversion;

+Tools tool is available if there was a problem -

+with the automatic conversion. • Send script - Send XML script to 19 plus

+V2.
+May be useful if you have a number of

+19plus V2s to program with same setup.

-See Command Descriptions in Section 4: Deploying and Operating SBE 19plus V2.
+\See Command Descriptions in Section 4: Deploying and Operating SBE 19plus V2.